bigmike1020/queue-simulation/README.txt

 Mike Senn <mpsenn@ncsu.edu>
 ECE 579 Assignment 2

+Unzip with
+tar -xzf
+Compile/build with
+make

-Compile/build by running make.
-Tested in GCC 4.4.7.
+Tested with GCC 4.4.7.
 Results with standard options are in results.txt.

 Usage: ./simulate [options]
 Options: